JimCui0508/3D-colon-segmentation-project/README.md

 ![vnet](./vnetloss.png)

-#### We achieved a dice score of 0.89 with this, but with high resolution and reconstruction performance on z axis .
+#### We achieved a dice score of 0.89 with this, but with high resolution and reconstruction performance on z axis.

 ### Results
 ![vnet](./vnetdice.png)